hirata78/hirata78/README.md

-After graduating in Public Relations, I acquired experience in managing communication systems, opinion surveys, and working with marketing departments.
+As a Communication and Public Relations bachelor, I acquired experience in planning and managing communication systems, opinion surveys, and working with marketing departments.

 In Japan, I worked in manufacturing and as a math teacher at a school for Brazilians.
 Acquiring fluency in Japanese, I also worked in sales, translation, and Japanese and English privet lessons.